nablang/nablang/doc/nabla/basic-syntax.md

     end
     struct Foo[x] # error overriding final method

+A local class means the constant is not available in global constant lookup:

+    local class Foo
+    end

 [TODO] do we add syntax for `import Behavior` so methods in the object can be limited?

-## Import methods with lexical scoping

-Think you are writing a compiler with OO-manner, you may need to define a method `visit` for each AST node type, and you wish to use some primitive data types for efficiency and simplicity.
-But then, you are worried about poluting global environment since you need to define `visit` methods on primitive types.

-`local include` is for solving this kind of problems.

-    class Foo
-      def visit ctx
-        ...
-      end
-    end

-    class Integer
-      local include Foo
-    end

-Like `local def`, all method lookups in this source file is prepended with a local method table.
-Different to `include`, the local included class must be defined before the call.
-And please be careful: all methods defined afterwards will not be included.

 ## Scope with parameters

-scope can accept parameters just like methods, and they can be accessed via reader methods
+Scope accepts parameters just like methods, and they can be accessed via reader methods

     struct Foo[]